MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 There is no requirement to convert all your templates to labels, but when you do, the protection settings are fully integrated with the full functionality of labels so that you do not have to maintain the settings separately.

 To convert a template into a label, right-click the template, and select **Convert to label**.
 Alternatively, use the context-menu to select this option.

+You can also convert a template to a label when you configure a label for protection and a predefined template, by using the **Edit Template** button.

 When you convert a template to a label: